slv-ai/Recommender-system/README.md

 # Recommender-system
-Build a scalable movie recommendation system using pyspark with scheduled ETL pipelines via Airflow .
-Store intermediate results in s3 and save the final user recommdations in AWS DynamoDB for low latency retrieval
+An end-to-end movie recommendation system built with PySpark ML ALS, AWS DynamoDB, EC2, and Step Functions.
+This project demonstrates collaborative filtering using the MovieLens dataset with a fully automated ML pipeline.